Rear End Collision Statistics

 Because of how common they are, and how many of them occur at low speeds, many people assume that rear-end collisions are a minor type of car accident.
 However, even a rear-end accident that seems minor can cause soft-tissue injuries that require extensive medical treatment.

-Whiplash is the most common serious injury suffered during a rear-end accident.
+Whiplash is the most common serious car accident injury suffered during a rear-end accident.
 If you are looking straight ahead when the accident occurs (instead of left or right), you are at an increased risk of whiplash, which can lead to a number of serious consequences, including:

 - Traumatic brain injury